RULES

 Student will NOT be eligible for prize if music is not memorized or if music is not provided to the adjudicators.
 Appropriate performance attire is required—no T-shirts, jeans, sweat pants, shorts, or flip-flops.

-Sonatinas, Sonatas, Rondos, Fantasies, Variations: Any composer, one or more movements within the time limit.
+Sonatinas, Sonatas, Rondos, Fantasies, Variations: Any composer, one or more movements of the SAME piece, within the time limit.
 Original 4-hand Sonatina works written by the composer are also permitted.
+No cuts permitted.
+Repeats may be omitted.
+Variations must be performed as it appears in order of the piece until time limit is reached.
+Music must be performed memorized.

 MUSIC POLICY: